-The Western Indian Ocean (WIO) region is no exception and is experiencing unprecedented pace of large-scale developments including ports, mining, roads and railways, agriculture, and oil and gas among others all principally driven by large infrastructure demands and financial inflows from different funding streams.
-Most of these developments are concentrated around coastal zones with rich natural resources and while the region has an opportunity to define sustainable trajectories for these investments, they have potential to significantly impact on the integrity of these critical habitats and the resource base that future developments may depend on.
+The Western Indian Ocean (WIO) region is currently experiencing an unprecedented growth in large-scale development which includes ports, mining, roads and railways, agriculture, and oil and gas, all principally driven by large infrastructure demands and financial inflows from different funding streams.
+Economic growth and development are inevitable if countries of the WIO region want to address social challenges such as poverty and inequality.
+Most of these developments are concentrated in coastal areas which support rich natural resources.
+The region has an opportunity to define sustainable trajectories for these investments, but development also has the potential to significantly impact the integrity of critical habitats and the natural resource base that future growth and societal well-being depends on.
 In the WIO Region coastal communities are especially reliant on coastal resources for their lives and livelihoods.
-Complimentary to the Strategic Framework for Coastal and Marine Water Quality Monitoring and Management in the Western Indian Ocean Region (UNEP et al. 2022), the activities proposed here seek to facilitate sustainable port development in the WIO by assessing the environmental impacts of operational, planned, and proposed ports in the WIO Region with the aim of developing different scenarios for future development, produce a policy brief and a Toolkit for Green Port Development to support sustainable growth and development in the region.
+Considering the rich diversity of coastal and marine ecosystems in the WIO region, and its potential to contribute to socio-economic benefits, Blue Economy growth holds great promise for the area.